Tire Sidewall Damage: How Much Damage Is Too Much?

 A deteriorating flat tire is an uneasy feeling.
 The ride will become very jarring, and you could suddenly lose control of the vehicle.

-You’ll need a spare tire.
+You’ll need an extra tire.

 Bulge